 Become a Master Gardener

-Colorado County Master Gardener Enrollment
+Colorado Master Gardener Enrollment

 Colorado Gardener Certificate Student

 Students who are accepted into the Colorado Master Gardener program and complete the required volunteer commitment, become Colorado Master Gardeners.
 The title Colorado Master Gardener is a registered service mark of Colorado State University Extension.
 It is used to identify volunteers serving in official CSU Extension activities.
-It may not be used to infer credentials, imply endorsement of a private business, or used on marketing materials of a business.
+It may not be used to infer credentials, imply endorsement of a private business, nor used on marketing materials of a business.
 Students who choose the Colorado Gardener Certificate option will not become Colorado Master Gardeners upon completion of the training.

 Colorado Master Gardener Volunteers and Colorado Gardener Certificate students both receive the Colorado Gardener Certificate, which may be displayed in a place of business and used in business marketing.